Chapter 10.47

 (iii) Surface water management facilities may be included in the open space calculation for meeting minimum requirements, if it can be demonstrated that they are designed so that residents can use the space similar to other open space designations.

-All townhouses, as defined in WCC 10.08.135 and where allowed by Chapter 10.10 WCC, District Use Chart, are subject to compliance with the Residential Design Guidelines and shall meet the following standards unless otherwise regulated within this code:
+All townhouses, as defined in WCC 10.08.055 and where allowed by Chapter 10.10 WCC, District Use Chart, are subject to compliance with the Residential Design Guidelines and shall meet the following standards when on a lot with a total of five or more dwelling units, unless otherwise regulated within this code:

 (1) Purpose.